Come and visit us

-Throughout the year we have one Sunday-morning service at 10:00 a.m.
-From September to June, we have a Saturday evening service at 5:00 pm, as well as a Wednesday service at 6:00 pm.
+Throughout the year we have one Sunday morning Communion service at 10:00 a.m.
+From September to June, we also have a Wednesday evening Communion service at 6:00 pm in the chapel.
 More information about each service can be found at www.stcraleigh.org/our-worship

 What do I need to bring or wear?

-It is our custom to provide full service bulletins with everything you will need to participate in our service, minus hymns (which are found in hymn books in the pews).
+It is our custom to provide full service bulletins with everything you will need to participate in our service.
 As for what to wear, most adults in our congregation wear "business casual."
 As for children, it can be anything from formal to casual.